 Details about where to meet, and further walk information will be provided upon registration.

-- The walk is readily accessible by public transport and we encourage everyone to use it for the flexibility it allows – the walk is a linear one, but railway stations are readily accessible at both ends.
+- The walks are readily accessible by public transport and we encourage everyone to use it for the flexibility it allows – the walks are linear ones, but railway stations are readily accessible at both ends.
 We will check before the day to check that Trains will be running normally on the East Hills and Airport lines in our walk area

 - Please advise us before we start of any restrictions on your mobility or anything else we might reasonably need to know to ensure your safety.

-- The walk is almost entirely on unmade and uneven surfaces.
+- The walks are almost entirely on unmade and uneven surfaces.
 It is mostly level, easy walking however there are some ascents and descents, particularly the rocky ways up and down Nanny Goat Hill and Wolli Bluff, but these are optional.
 You need to wear stout walking boots or shoes, with a good gripping sole – sandals and thongs are absolutely not good enough

 - Please bring plenty of water and a snack.